After deadly Mexico ambush, stories of bravery and horror

 Mexican officials said the attackers may have mistaken the group’s large SUVs for those of a rival gang.
 The Juarez drug cartel and its armed wing, known as “La Linea,” or “The Line,” are fighting a vicious turf war against a faction of the Sinaloa cartel known as the “Salazar.”

-Mendoza said the ambush consisted of two attacks, two hours apart at two places along the road.
-He said at 9 a.m. a Chevy Tahoe was hit by bullets and exploded in flames, and at 11 a.m., two Suburbans — one carrying the mother and her baby — were hit by gunfire.
+Mendoza said the ambush consisted of two attacks more than an hour apart at two places along the road.
+He said that at 9:40 a.m. a Chevy Tahoe was hit by bullets and exploded in flames, and at 11 a.m., two Suburbans — one carrying the mother and her baby — were hit by gunfire.

 The five wounded children were flown to the border by Mexican authorities in a military helicopter to receive hospital care in the U.S. Health authorities said they were in stable condition when they were transferred.

-Note: This story has to be corrected to show that Mendoza’s first name if Homero, not Hector.